-- Board composition is 38 percent female, exceeding the 2020 average of 23 percent for publicly traded REITs and 28 percent for S&P 500 companies. - Board composition is 13 percent racially / ethnically, diverse. - Board members have no mandatory retirement age.
+- Board composition is 38 percent female, exceeding the 2020 average of 23 percent for publicly traded REITs and 28 percent for S&P 500 companies. - Board composition is 13 percent racially / ethnically, diverse. - ▶ Board members have no mandatory retirement age.

-Comprehensive safety inspections of our MH communities and RV resorts are completed annually.
+- All MH communities and RV resorts are inspected every six to eight weeks to ensure that we're meeting operational and safety standards. - Comprehensive safety inspections of our MH communities and RV resorts are completed annually.